mfathul21/vehicle-counting-optim/README.md

 ## Usage

 1. **Installation:**
-   - Clone the repository: `git clone https://github.com/your_username/traffic-light-optimization.git`
+   - Clone the repository: `git clone https://github.com/mfathul21/vehicle-counting-optim.git`
    - Install dependencies: `pip install -r requirements.txt`
-   - Download model from google drive in README.md file
+   - Download the model from the Google Drive link provided in the README.md file.

 2. **Run the Application:**
-   - Navigate to the project directory: `cd traffic-light-optimization`
+   - Navigate to the project directory: `cd vehicle-counting-optim`
-   - Run the application: `python app.py`
+   - Run the Streamlit application: `streamlit run main.py`

 3. **Input:**
-   - Provide input images or videos to the application.
+   - For testing purposes, it is recommended to use [CCTV](https://cctv.jogjakota.go.id) images from Pingit 1 Street.
+   - Alternatively, you can use images or videos from the provided `input` folder.
+Please note that a `mask.png` file has been added to `main.py`, so modification may be required if using other inputs.

 4. **Output:**
-   - The application will display the optimized traffic light control and relevant statistics.
+   - The application will display the optimized traffic light control and relevant statistics, including the count of cars and motorcycles, along with the duration of traffic lights based on fuzzy logic.

 ## Contributors

-- Your Name (@your_username)
-- Collaborator Name (@collaborator_username)
+- Muhammad Fathul Radhiansyah (@mfathul21)
+- Novia Putri Bahirah (@noviaptr)
+- Al Ahmad Syah Huud S. (@alahmadss)

 ## License